Reinhard Hütter

 He was awarded the Henry Luce III Fellowship, was a visiting fellow at the Institute for Advanced Studies of Religion of the University of Chicago, a research fellow at the Center of Theological Inquiry at Princeton, served as visiting professor at the University of Jena, Germany, was elected for membership in the American Theological Society, serves as the incoming President of the Academy of Catholic Theology, is a Distinguished Fellow of The St. Paul Center for Biblical Theology, and an Ordinary Academician of the Pontifical Academy of Saint Thomas Aquinas.
-A former Lutheran, he became a member of the Roman Catholic Church in 2004.
+A former Lutheran, he became a member of the Catholic Church in 2004.

 On 6 May 2009 he was elected by the University Council to be President of the Catholic University of Eichstätt-Ingolstadt.
 On 25 May 2009 Hutter announced the support of the University, the Foundation Catholic University of Eichstätt-Ingolstadt, but also announced that he would not take office.
 The negotiations for a conclusion of the agreement had failed.

 Reinhard Hütter is particularly concerned with theological and philosophical anthropology (faith and reason, nature and grace, freedom of God and man) with emphasis on ecumenism.
 He is considered an expert on the life and work of Thomas Aquinas.

 He is involved in numerous committees.
 Among other things, he is an elected member of the American Theological Society, and a permanent member of the Pontifical Academy of Saint Thomas Aquinas.
-To 2008 he was editor of Pro Ecclesia.
+Until 2008 he was editor of Pro Ecclesia.

+Hütter was honored with a festschrift edited by Thomas Pfau and Matthew Levering in 2026.